 I would advise using the mandolin for slicing the zucchini.
 If you do not have one and need to cut by hand, make sure to take the time and get really uniform slices.

 Before cutting in the butter I dice it into small pieces.
-I like how Dorothy from Crazy for Crust prepares her butter; she dices it then puts it back in the fridge.
 This works great when you opt to use your hands to mix like I do!

 There is a picture above of the cooked zucchini and as you can see there is a lot of liquid.
 I was nervous to pour that much liquid over the bottom layer of crust, so I decided to bake the crust first.
 It works like a charm!
 All that glorious liquid will evaporate and soak back into the zucchini while baking and the bottom layer of crust will be crispy and dry.